 I will agree that sometimes science textbooks get outdated; I personally would not want a doctor working on me based on information he or she read in a medical textbook from a hundred years ago.
 However, there are two things to consider about this statement made in the Awake magazine, and one is that science textbooks often build on what they’ve already established, rather than becoming outdated because of being proven wrong.
-Science may include supposition and experiment, but this doesn’t mean that we are constantly throwing away things we’ve already learned every time we make a new discovery.
+Scientists are not constantly throwing away things they’ve already learned every time they make a new discovery.

 The other issue with this statement is that it’s hypocritical to talk about science in the same conversation as the bible, since the bible itself is grossly out of date and downright incorrect in many areas of science.
 As one example, note a story done by National Public Radio in 2011 about all humans descending from one pair of offspring:

 “Asked how likely it is that we all descended from Adam and Eve, Dennis Venema, a biologist at Trinity Western University, replies: “That would be against all the genomic evidence that we’ve assembled over the last 20 years, so not likely at all.”